Global Grant Application - GG2688284

 Community members embrace this project as their own because they have identified and prioritized the needs with the help of the Blantyre Rotarians and VIP staff.

 During the Needs Assessment and the Community Mobilization Meetings, the Leaders and Chiefs learned that the villages will own the equipment after the project is completed.
-They will understand that being involved early in the project will yield better long term results.
+They came to understand that being involved early in the project will yield better long term results.

 How were community members involved in planning the project?